 💌 Love Philly?
 Sign up for the free Billy Penn email newsletter to get everything you need to know about Philadelphia, every day.

-Basically, if your ballot isn’t dressed properly, you can kiss your vote goodbye.
-It won’t be counted.
-(Scroll down for step-by-step instructions.)
+Pennsylvania voters, take note: if your ballot isn’t dressed properly, you can kiss your vote goodbye.
+If it’s not sealed in a secrecy envelope before being placed in the main envelope, it won’t be counted.

 What’s in the package

 When getting your ballot via the mail, you’ll receive a thick envelope from your county election office.
-Here’s what’ll be in it:
+Here’s what’s in it:

 - The ballot itself

 - An outer envelope